About and editorial policies

 Publishing schedule, versions

-The periodicity is at least one volume per year.
+The periodicity is at least one volume per year; issues are actually published every month.
 Since 2018, volume 25, Historia naturalis bulgarica is published online only.

 Copyright and license